 Provide distinction between license and EULA on TrueNAS systems

-#9 Updated by Warren Block about 1 year ago
+#9 Updated by Warren Block almost 3 years ago

 The terminology is kind of confusing.
 When we say "license", we really mean "license key" or "license file".